 My research is focused on understanding how animal-microbiota-environment interactions affect animal behaviour and its implication for animal ecology and evolution.

-I'm an ecologist with knowledge on statistical modelling and data analysis.
-Currently, my research mainly focuses on studying microbial species distributions and diversity, as well as host-microbe and microbe-microbe interactions.
+I am an ecologist with knowledge on statistical modelling and data analysis.
+My research focuses on studying microbial species distributions and diversity, as well as host-microbe and microbe-microbe interactions.

 My research focuses on how the hologenomic approach can be applied in the conservation of endangered animal species by pre-conditioning the microbiome of captive-bred individuals prior to their release into the wild.